mnot/I-D/uri-get-off-my-lawn/draft.md

 Thanks to David Booth, Dave Crocker, Tim Bray, Anne van Kesteren, Martin Thomson and Erik Wilde for their suggestions and feedback.

+# Alternatives to Specifying Structure in URIs {#alternatives}

+Given the issues above, the most successful strategy for applications and extensions that wish to use URIs is to use them in the fashion they were designed; as links that are exchanged as part of the protocol, rather than statically specified syntax.

+To aid this, {{RFC5988}} specifies relation types for Web links. {{RFC6570}} provides a standard syntax for URI Templates that can be used to dynamically insert application-specific variables into a URI to enable such applications while avoiding impinging upon URI owners' control of them.

+{{RFC5785}} allows specific paths to be 'reserved' for standard use on URI schemes that opt into that mechanism ('http' and 'https' by default).
+Note, however, that this is not a general "escape valve" for applications that need structured URIs; see that specification for more information.

+Specifying more elaborate structures in an attempt to avoid collisions is not adequate to conform to this document.
+For example, prefixing query parameters with "myapp_" does not help, because the prefix itself is subject to the risk of collision (since it is not "reserved").